replicatedhq/help-center/content/api/replicated-vendor-cli.md

 # CI Example
 A common use of the replicated command is to create a new release for every tagged build.

-Assume the app's yaml config is checked in at replicated.yaml and you have configured TravisCI or CircleCI with your REPLICATED_APP and REPLICATED_API_TOKEN environment variables.
+Assume the app's yaml config is checked in at replicated.yaml and you have configured Travis CI or CircleCI with your REPLICATED_APP and REPLICATED_API_TOKEN environment variables.

 Then, if you add something like this release.sh script to your project:
 ```bash